LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

    x: Int = 30

-But this works just as well and is preferred:
+But this works just as well and is the preferred way to write Scala code:

 .. code-block:: scala